 2. We will contact you to discuss your nomination and clarify any additional information that is required.

-3. We will carry out additional research to verify your nomination and submit an informal nomination to the Cabinet Member for Business, Culture and Heritage, including the proposed wording which we will agree with you.
+3. We will carry out additional research to verify your nomination and submit your nomination to an advisory panel for consideration against the criteria.

 Recent Green Plaques